maxammann/maplibre-architecture/Strategies-to-reduce-Android-APK-size.md

-Currently, the Mapbox Android SDK v4.1 adds about 11MB to your app.
-This document describes a few strategies that can be used to reduce the resulting APK size.
+This document describes a few strategies that can be used to reduce the resulting APK size when using the Mapbox Android SDK.

 ### Use ProGuard